 Lance grew up in Harrison County and started with Golden Hills in 2014.

 He has a bachelor's degree in Urban Studies from the University of Minnesota and a Master of Public Administration from the University of Nebraska-Omaha .
-Lance leads a variety of projects focusing on wildlife habitat and low-impact outdoor recreation.
-He also does much of the website and social media work for Golden Hills.
+Lance leads a variety of projects focusing on wildlife habitat and low-impact outdoor recreation and assists with daily operations.
 He is on the board of directors for the Iowa chapter of Backcountry Hunters & Anglers, Iowa Prairie Network, Pottawattamie County Trails Association, and chair of the Loess Hills Alliance Stewardship Committee.
 Lance currently lives in the Loess Hills and enjoys spending as much time outdoors as possible.

 Jackie is a native of Southwest Iowa, graduating from Riverside in Oakland.
 She attended Iowa Western Community College and worked at Riverside Community School District for 12 years before joining the Golden Hills team.
 She currently resides in Harlan with her husband, Nate, their 4 daughters Carly, Brylei, Layla, and Brecklin, and their two dogs, Marv and Ella.
 In her free time, Jackie enjoys photography and singing.
 She has been singing since she was a young girl and is currently in an Acoustic Duo called Riverside Drive that travels all over Southwest Iowa to perform.
 She has sang the National Anthem for many events locally, but she has also been selected to sing for the University of Nebraska at Omaha sporting events, the National Finals Rodeo in Las Vegas, and the College World Series!
 Jackie also got her first motorcycle in the summer of 2022 and enjoys riding her motorcycle with Nate in the Loess Hills and throughout Southwest Iowa.